 This brings me to my next decluttering tip, too many faux flowers and plastic plants will add a very cluttered look to your rooms, especially if they are in large containers.
 It is much better to have a few healthy, live plants and fresh flowers when you can.
 I limit faux greenery in my home to a few wreaths and topiaries and one faux floral arrangement.

 You can do many other things to achieve a less cluttered look, such as using paint to bring some cohesiveness to your rooms; specific color schemes will bring a sense of order and calm to a space; think muted shades and creamy beiges.
-I think its why I’m a big fan of blue, it looks clean and crisp whether you’re using a lighter or darker shade.
+I think its why I'm a big fan of blue!

-I’ve mentioned this one before, if you are limited in a space such as a bedroom, wall sconces are perfect, only taking up wall space rather than table and floor space.
-Electric sconces will provide light to read, ambiance, and clear the nightstand surface that otherwise a lamp would crowd.
+I've mentioned this one before, if you are limited in a space such as a bedroom, wall sconces are perfect, only taking up wall space rather than table and floor space.
+Electric sconces will provide light to read, ambiance, and clear the nightstand that otherwise a lamp would take up.

 Finally, family photos.
 Grouping family photos make a big difference in avoiding disorderly spaces.
 I have a whole entire wall leading up our main staircase dedicated to the family pictures.
 We have a few small pictures on bookshelves around our home, but for the most part, all the family pictures are on the stair wall and only on the walls.
 I love showcasing our family this way and sharing our history with guests as they make their way up to the guest bedrooms.
 It is more meaningful when the pictures are grouped together versus scattered about the house randomly on many walls.